MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

   </div>
 </div>

+In each section of this guide you may see colored boxes which are meant to highlight important information:

+<p class="alert">Gold boxes call out warnings, gotchas, and information we don't want you to miss.</p>

+<p class="alert alert-info">Blue boxes contain links to sections in the full API reference, as well as full working projects for you to download and in-depth tutorials for you to read through.</p>

 ### Try Custom Code in less than 5 minutes

 We've provided a ready-to-upload JAR so you can try Custom Code immediately.